Abdirahmanjabdi/CN5006-Web-App-/README.md

-This week is the introduction to react programming
+This week marks the introduction to React programming.
+Although the original code was accidentally deleted, the portfolio still contains all relevant screenshots, explanations, and a comprehensive Q&A section to support your understanding.